Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 4.4 Proxy function modules

-If all previous attempts to achieve the desired result in the SAP system were unsuccessful, there is one final way: individual programming.
+If all previous attempts to achieve the desired effect in the SAP system have been unsuccessful, there is one last option: individual programming.
 To do this, you must create at least one function module shell, that is classified as RFC-enabled.
 The function module must pass calls on to other function modules that may not be flagged as remotely callable.
 The customer-specific RFC function module then only acts as a proxy.
 Alternatively, this function module can also call other functions available in ABAP (for example, subroutines) or generate and process batch input maps.
 The latter naturally requires extensive ABAP knowhow.
 Furthermore, it should be noted that this procedure is not recommended by SAP and therefore no support is provided for this.
-This form of implementation should be chosen if there are no alternatives and the customer is aware of the risk involved and can be held responsible for it.
+This form of implementation should be chosen if no alternatives are available and the customer using the system is aware of the associated risk and can take responsibility for it.
 For reasons of simplification, it can sometimes be useful to use your own proxy function modules, although official BAPI function modules exist for the required requirement.
-Especially for external systems, the call is much clearer if only the absolutely required parameters have to be filled instead of the sometimes very extensive parameters.
-Proxy function modules can then link different BAPI calls and, if necessary, extend the parameters to SAP Customizing (for example, determine the correct sales organization in SAP).
+The call is much clearer, especially for external systems, if only the parameters that are actually required have to be filled instead of the sometimes very extensive parameters.
+Proxy function modules can then link different BAPI calls and enrich the parameters with SAP customizing if necessary (e.g. determining the correct sales organization in SAP).

 Parameter concept

 Parameter concept Once it is clear which function modules - preferably BAPI function modules - can be called remotely, an external call must be simulated.
 The system confirms whether the previously determined information is actually sufficient to generate the required SAP object.
-All function modules offer a test option via transaction "SE37", you can use this to check the functions and their parameters.
+All function modules offer a test option via transaction "SE37", which can be used to check the functions and their parameters.
 Here, you can simulate the view of an external system.
-The parameters available in the function module interface must be populated in the same way as identified in the simulation.
+The parameters available in the function block interface must be filled as they were identified in the simulation.

 Because entering the parameters can be a lot of work, these entries can be saved.
-You can access your entries again later via "Test data".
+Your entries can be accessed again at a later date via "Test data".
 Once all of the parameters have been entered, the function module can be started with F8.

 The function modules usually report the success of a call using export parameters, for example, a document number generated by the system (see area highlighted in red).
-BAPI functions must often be confirmed by additionally calling the function module "BAPI_TRANSACTION_COMMIT".
-Otherwise, a document number or similar is generated but the document is not found in the system.
-If you want to test this type of BAPI function, you must either be satisfied with the successful generation of a document number or program the function module call from an SAP report (transaction "SE38") in the SAP system with a subsequent commit.
+BAPI functions often have to be confirmed by calling the additional function module "BAPI_TRANSACTION_COMMIT".
+Otherwise the effect occurs that a document number or similar. was created, but the document is not found in the system.
+If this type of BAPI function is to be tested, you must either be satisfied with the successful generation of a document number or program the call of the function module from an SAP report (transaction "SE38") with subsequent commit in the SAP system.
 In most cases, however, the document number generated is already sufficient to assume that the SAP object was successfully created.
-BAPI functions also usually have a property that documents messages about the success or failure of internal processes, documented in a table of the structure "BAPIRET2" (the parameter "RETURN" in this case).
+BAPI functions also usually have the property that messages about the success or failure of internal processes are documented in a table of the "BAPIRET2" structure (here the "RETURN" parameter).
 Here, all lines with the type E, A or X are evaluated as errors.
 In these cases, the document number should also be missing in the export.
 The messages often contain detailed information as to why the function could not be processed successfully, for example, mandatory fields could not be populated.

 Designing the user interface